Internet DRAFT - draft-peng-p2psip-snmp

 | | | |

-After the network manager gets the Node ID of O-Node, it will be able
+After the network manager gets the Node-ID of O-Node, it can

-to judge whether there is a connection between itself and the O-Node.
+determine whether there is a connection between itself and the

-If the connection exists, the network manager may directly send SNMP
+O-Node.
+If the connection exists, the network manager may directly

-message to the O-Node, otherwise it is necessary to establish a new
+send SNMP message to the O-Node, otherwise it is required to

 This section defines the SNMP-REGISTRATION kind.